PROLOGUS

 “You haven’t seen any cows recently, have you?
 Any sheep?
 Pigs?”

 Irena could barely make out Corvinus’ shaking head in the extra dim light of a waning crescent moon.
 No, though he looked nervous too.
-Surveying their surroundings and shrugging helplessly, she realized that they’d have to risk it.
+Surveying their surroundings and shrugging helplessly, she realized they’d have to risk it.

 A short distance off the path, a patch of three ancient cypresses jutted out of the earth at unnatural angles.
 Their roots, too, protruded unusually high.
 Avia used to call these the trees’ knees, but they appeared more like a menacing minion army in the dark.
-Regardless, Irena had learned her lesson about sleeping completely out in the open.
+Regardless, Irena had learned her lesson about sleeping completely exposed.
 She hunted out a spot just wide enough for her and her brother to squeeze between without too much discomfort and settled in, daring the trees to do their worst.

 The trees felt that was very unfair, especially with so many real bandits roaming at night.